 RELATED PARTIES TRANSACTIONS

 All related party transactions that were entered into during the financial year wereon an arms length basis and were in the ordinary course of business.
 There are nomaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons and their associates/relatives which may have a potential conflict with the interest of the Company at large.

-The Company has not entered into any transaction with relatedparties during the year under review which require reporting in Form - AOC 2 in terms ofCompanies Act 2013 read with companies (Accounts) Rules 2014.
-The policy on Related Party Transactions and thePolicy on Determination of Material Subsidiaries as approved bythe Board is also uploadedon your Companys website: www.autolineind.com.
+The Company has not entered into any transactions with related parties during the yearunder review which require reporting in Form - AOC-2 in terms of Companies Act 2013 readwith Companies (Accounts) Rules 2014.
+The policy on Related Party Transactions and thePolicy on Determination of Material Subsidiaries as approved by the Board is also uploadedon your Companys website www.autolineind.com.

 i.
 No significant or material orders were passed by the Regulators or Courts orTribunals which will impact the going concern status and Companys operations infuture.